 Each experiment should begin with the title of the experiment and the date it is performed.

 Abstract:

 Each experiment should also contain a brief summary that describes the main purpose of the experiment.
-YOU WILL BE GRADED ON GRAMMAR.
-Please have another person read your abstract.
 A short description of the experimental techniques used and any pertinent mathematical and chemical equations should be included here.
-Think about these questions when writing an abstract: